vijayasatya/Django_realtime_Projects/Secret_FriendGame/README.md

 ### **What is the secret friend game?**

 #### Normally in school days we play a game like A group comes together, everyone writes down their name on a piece of paper, and each participant draws a random name out of a box.
 You are the Secret friend for the person you draw.
 At the end of the game you write down a gift suggestion or two on a wish list and your Secret friend chooses a gift for you from that list.
 In the middle of the game everyone play some funny tasks and dares .
-Fianlly at the end you have to find your secret friend with some hints and puzzles.
+Finally at the end you have to find your secret friend with some hints and puzzles.

 #### We come up with this idea at the end of our bachelor technology in 2020 covid strikes badly and everyone got locked at a home.
 We felt bored and to have some fun with our friends start searching for some platforms where we have some fun and save some memories at the end.